binbinli1989gm/MusicFun/README.md

 Usage:

-1.cd the folder Podfile file located
+1. cd the folder Podfile file located
   </> Bash
   // If you install cocoapods
   brew install cocoapods